brmc/django-media-helper/README.markdown

 ## General Info ##

-This is a simple drop-in app that automates file deletion and image resizing.
+When dealing with content from unacquainted sources(e.g., clients or designers)
+one often gets images with absurd dimensions and/or filesizes: A 3000px-wide
+play-button, a 10MB logo, etc.  Media-helper attempts to mitigate this problem
+by automating image-resizing, delivering the most appropriately sized image to the browser.

+It is also designed to be dropped into existing projects with minimal effort.
-It should make your life a little bit easier while also speeding up your load
-times and reducing data transfer.
+It's still in the alpha stage, but if you're careful it might make your life a little bit easier while also speeding up your load times and reducing data transfer.

-It's basically broken into two parts.
+It's basically broken into two parts....

 ### File Cleanup ###